 What Does Ace Mean In Golf?

-A long par three is considered to be around 250 yards, but par threes can range in any distance under that, so the green is reachable with an iron, making it possible to put your ball close to the hole or even in.
-Although it is possible to reach the green on some short par four holes, it is highly unlikely and even more unlikely to put your tee shot in the hole on a par four.
+A long par three is considered around 250 yards, but par threes can be varying distances under that, so the green is reachable with an iron.
+This makes it possible to put your ball close to the hole or even in on the first shot.
+Although it is possible to reach the green on some short par four holes, it is highly unlikely to happen and even more unlikely to put your tee shot in the hole.
 Aces are rare occurrences and are always celebrated when they happen.
 Getting an ace is something that all golfers dream of doing, but it is a feat that only very few accomplish.
-It is certainly something to brag about if you can manage to get one, but if you have not yet it is a fun goal to work towards while playing golf.